GarethCott/ecommerce-store/README.md

-# Ecommerce Website
+# E-commerce Website

-> This is an ecommerce website project consisting of the frontend client store.
+> This is an e-commerce website project consisting of the frontend client store.

 - [Website](https://ecommerce-store-liart-one.vercel.app)